 - Depositories may withdraw microfiche after the mandatory 5-year retention without providing lists to the Regional.

 - Large collections or long runs of serials in fiche may have interest for the Regional.
-The Regional should be informed of these intended withdrawals in a letter with a description of the collection.
+Please contact the Regional Coordinator, Alicia Kubas, with a description of the collection via email.
 A detailed inventory is not necessary.
-The letter should specify that the library plans to withdraw, for example, the Federal Register earlier than 1990, or all microfiche from the 1980 census.
-Letters identifying major microfiche withdrawals do not need to follow the monthly withdrawal schedule.
+The email should specify that the library plans to withdraw, for example, the Federal Register earlier than 1990, or all microfiche from the 1980 census.

-- All lists MUST be submitted electronically by email using the instructions below.
-If your library is unable to do this, please contact the Regional Librarian, Kirsten Clark, to discuss alternatives or how to access your FDLP eXchange account.
+- All lists and/or items should be submitted via FDLP eXchange using the instructions below.
+If your library is unable to do so, please contact the Regional Coordinator, Alicia Kubas, to discuss alternatives or how to access your FDLP eXchange account.

 - If submitting items for discard via spreadsheet, use the GPO offers template.
 Required fields are bolded in the header.
 Use the eXchange Data Dictionary to determine accepted values for each field.
 If submitting items individually or entering manually into eXchange, you must enter in all required fields indicated with a red asterisk.
 Please enter SuDoc classifications if it at all possible (check the 086 field for the SuDoc if your documents are classed in LC or Dewey).